SmartContractsClone/ERC721-Boilerplate/README.md

 - User can mint NFT tokens sending predefined price.
 - User can donate the tokens to the smart contract.
 - Owner can withdraw the tokens from smart contract.
+- Owner can reveal the metadata which is hidden by default.
+Useful when creating the NFT drop.
 - The smart contract is integrated with opensea transfer approval and gaseless minting feature.

 ---------------------------------------------------